Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 • A clear understanding of what inclusive practice for LGBTI people means

-• Understanding of how LGBTI inclusive practice relates to the aged care standards.
+• Understanding of how LGBTI inclusive practice relates to the aged care quality standards.

 Target audience